codeship/screencast-storyboards/rails/github/heroku/storyboard.md

 ![GitHub OAuth](../screenshots/oauth.png)

-The Codeship needs access to our GitHub repositories to be able to set them up.
-Let's allow access.
+The Codeship needs access to our GitHub repositories to be able to set them up. [scroll slowly] Let's allow access.

 We're back at the Codeship.
-Now let's create our first project.
+Now let's create our first project. [click create project button]

 ![Codeship welcome screen](../../../screenshots/codeship-welcome.png)

-I select GitHub as our repository provider.
+The first step of our project setup is to select GitHub as our repository provider.

 ![Repo provider selection GitHub](../screenshots/repo-provider-selection.png)